uthcode/learntosolveit/source/quotes.rst

   stage of adventure.
 * "Now, Now", cried the Queen, "Faster,Faster".  - Alice in Wonderland.
 * Half of being smart is knowing what you're dumb at.
+* Being entirely honest with oneself is a good exercise. --Sigmund Freud
 * What Linux myths or misconceptions do you find particularly galling?.
   Torvalds responds.